Wildhoney/Maple.js/README.md

 ### JSX Compilation

-In development environments it is often useful to compile JSX documents &mdash; Maple supports JSX compilation, but since it uses `eval` it's **highly** unrecommended for production.
+In development environments it is often useful to compile JSX documents &mdash; Maple supports JSX compilation.
 All you have to do is import JSX the usual JSX way using the `text/jsx` type:

  ```html
  <template>